hawkinsw/CPPTimes/io.md

 std::cin >> letter2;
 ```

 and the read head is pointing at character `W` in the buffer.
 The type of the variable `letter2` is really important here.
 Why?
-Because it tells C++ exactly how much (and what kind of) information to read from the buffer.
+Because it tells C++ exactly how much information (and how to interpret it) to read from the buffer.
 A character is the most forgiving type of data to read.
 There are really no restrictions on what can be read using IO and stored into a character.
 The only downside is that it is limited to a single byte.
 The result is that in the snapshot of the program at Step 5 , `letter2` contains the single character that was "under" the read head when the `std::cin >> letter2;` statement expression was executed -- `W` -- and the read head was advanced.
 Just as we predicted!

 ## Get 1337 With Input

 In so-called "1337 speak" (leet, slang for elite), the speaker goes back and forth between letters and numbers when communicating in writing.
-So, if a 1337 peaker wanted to say, "UC is awesome", they might type something like, "uc 15 4w350m3".
+So, if a 1337 speaker wanted to say, "UC is awesome", they might type something like, "uc 15 4w350m3".

-Let's write a little parser for sentences that user type in 1337 speak.
+Let's write a little parser for sentences that the user types in 1337 speak.
 What's a parser?
 [Merriam-Webster's dictionary](https://www.merriam-webster.com/dictionary/parse) says that parsing is a way "to divide (a sentence) into grammatical parts and identify the parts and their relations to each other."
 Have you ever worked with a computer program that parses text?
 Yes, of course you have!
 One of the key steps in compilation is parsing -- the compiler needs to put some structure around the statements that you type if it is going to have a chance to make sense of the code!

 So, we want to write a program that will